 - Once you have joined the FURUNO network, click on the arrow to the right of the network name and your new IP address and port should be displayed.
 The IP address is a new address assigned to the XB-8000 by the DHCP server built into the radar.
 The port number should be the default Vesper port of 39150.
 Write down these two numbers as you will need them when you setup TZ iBoat.

 Now that the hardware is configured, it is time to setup the TZ iBoat app.
 In order for all of this to work you will need to download the TZ iBoat app in the Apple app store.
 At the time this article was written, this app was available for free but the free app does not include a full chart region.
 Note that TZ iBoat requires iOS version 11.2 or later.
 Once TZ iBoat is installed, you will need to do an In-App purchase of the AIS module, Radar Module and at least one chart region – either raster or vector.
+Also be sure Local Network access is turned on for TZ iBoat in your iPad settings after it is installed.
 Prices at the time this article was written for these extra modules are:

 - AIS module - $8.99